arberx/summarize/README.md

 # Command Line

-Project uses the click library to help with command line arguments, before we walk through the commands please the below command in the [top level directory](#project-directory-structure):
+Project uses the click library to help with command line arguments, before we walk through the commands please run the below command in the [top level directory](#project-directory-structure):

  `pip install -e .`